dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a dimension table/Create a MaxCompute dimension table.md

   w.phoneNumber,
   t.name
 FROM datahub_input1 as t
-JOIN odps_dim FOR SYSTEM_TIME AS OF PROCTIME() as w -- You must include this clause in the INSERT INTO statement if you join a dimension table with another table.
+JOIN odps_dim FOR SYSTEM_TIME AS OF PROCTIME() as w --You must include this clause when you perform a JOIN operation on a dimension table.
 ON t.name = w.name;
 ```